mvavassori/e-commerce/README.md

 ## Overview

-This e-commerce platform is a modern, full-stack web application designed for online shopping experiences.
-It features a robust set of functionalities tailored for both customers and administrators, providing a seamless and intuitive shopping interface.
+This e-commerce platform is a modern, full-stack web application designed for modern online shopping experiences.

 ## Key Features